Wednesday, May 3, 2017

 Pinning Ceremony practice is conducted by the nursing programs faculty and staff.
 Graduates will be notified of time related to class schedules.
 Graduates are asked to attend to help make the ceremony proceed smoothly.

-for the August and December Pinning Ceremony held in the Bean Brown Theater.
+for the August and December Pinning Ceremony held in the Gymnasium.
 Parking is available at the West Entrance

 for the May Pinning Ceremony held in the Martin Campus Gymnasium.

-Graduates are required to be dressed in white uniform (pants and top or dress) and lined up in the designated hallway near the Bean Brown Theater or hallway near the Gymnasium thirty minutes prior to the ceremony.
+Graduates are required to be dressed in white uniform (pants and top or dress) and lined up in the designated hallway near the Gymnasium thirty minutes prior to the ceremony.